14 European heritage sites shortlisted for the 7 Most Endangered programme 2020

 The distinctively shaped karas are made by master potters with an intricate system of coiling and can contain up to 1500 litres of liquid.
 Despite the ubiquitous part they have played in Armenia’s wine culture, the traditional techniques and knowledge of making karas are now at risk of being lost.

-The nomination was made by the Karas Revival Heritage Project, an organisation which is focused on the revival and transmission of the knowledge of karas making.
+The nomination was made by the Karas Revival Heritage Foundation, an organisation which is focused on the revival and transmission of the knowledge of karas making.
 A project towards the conservation and valorisation of this traditional craft could lead to positive outcomes in terms of education among the local community and places an emphasis on the important connection between tangible and intangible cultural heritage.

 Khoranashat Monastery is an outstanding example of Armenian architecture from the Middle Ages, found in the north-east of the country, very close to the border with Azerbaijan and surrounded by a forested landscape.
 In the past, it was a noteworthy cultural centre, hosting both a monastery and a university.
 Today, the church still functions as the only place of worship for the nearby villages of Chinari and Aygedzor.